Epicodus-Curriculum/c-sharp-full-stack/1b_compilation_intermediate_language_and_the_clr.md

 If there are no compiler errors, MSBuild will end its work by putting all of the compiled code in a `bin` folder, including an executable file that we can run (with the `dotnet run` command).
 The executable file will end in `.exe` or `.dll`.

 Take note that the executable file no longer contains C# — it actually contains code written in the **Common Intermediate Language (CIL)**.
 What's that?
-The CLI is a programming language that various higher-level languages (C#, Visual Basic, F#) are turned into during the compilation process.
+The CIL is a programming language that various higher-level languages (C#, Visual Basic, F#) are turned into during the compilation process.
 It's an **intermediary** language, because it will eventually be compiled again into machine code when we run our program.
 We'll go over that next!
 To read more about the common intermediate language, visit the [MS docs](https://learn.microsoft.com/en-us/dotnet/standard/managed-code#intermediate-language--execution).

 ## Running C# Code with the Common Language Runtime (CLR)
 ---